-Dr. Cindy Anderson, School Psychology Program Director, (canders@uoregon.edu; 541-346-2898), any of the other core program faculty; or Emily Cornell, the program's Academic Secretary (ecornell@uoregon.edu; 541-346-1638)
+Dr. Laura Lee McIntyre, School Psychology Program Director, (llmcinty@uoregon.edu; 541-346-7452), any of the other core program faculty; or Emily Cornell, the program's Academic Secretary (ecornell@uoregon.edu; 541-346-1638)

 The University of Oregon is an equal opportunity and affirmative action institution committed to cultural diversity and compliance with the Americans with Disabilities Act.